playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 UUIDv2 matches the specification for UUIDv1 but replaces some of the timing and clock information with identification numbers for operating system usage.

-They're rarely implemented into most UUID libraries and are used even more rarely.
+They're rarely implemented into most UUID libraries and are used even less.
 This is because of 2 reasons:

 1) They're not documented as part of the newest UUID specification
 2) Significant pitfalls in UUIDv2's generation schema that **regularly** leads to collision with other generated UUIDv2s